leobarcove/spa-website/public/MEDIA_ATTRIBUTION.md

 # Media Attribution & Licensing

-This document outlines the licensing and attribution for all media assets used in the Serenity Spa website.
+This document outlines the licensing and attribution for all media assets used in the Sharon Spa website.

 ## Videos